nandabritto/beer_rate/TESTING.md

 # Testing

-During code development of each function tests were in place to be sure that it was running as expected.
-The following sections describe all tests are done and error handling in place.
+During the code development of each function, tests were in place to be sure that it was running as expected.
+The following sections describe all tests and error handling in place.

 ## Code Validation Testing